icons

 Benefits of Joint Development Agreements

-• Efficient Land Utilisation: JDAs allow landowners to make the most of their valuable land assets by partnering with developers for construction.
+• Efficient Land Utilisation: JDAs enable landowners to maximise the value of their land assets by partnering with developers for construction projects.

 • Shared Financial Responsibility: Developers bear the financial burden of construction, marketing, and approvals, reducing financial stress on landowners.